 Spending can be too easy sometimes.
 You don’t necessarily have to fall victim to the ever-present shadow of marketing and advertising.
-Time to explore some frugal substitutions (and ignore what the neighbors brought home from the mall!)
+Time to explore some frugal substitutions that save you money.
+(And ignore what the neighbors brought home from the mall!)

 I use the term “neighbors” loosely in this context.
 The Jones’s here could be your friends, relatives, or the people you pass on the street.